HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 kubectl create secret generic search-client-cert --from-file=client.pem --from-file=client-key.pem --from-file=root-ca.pem -n YOUR_NAMESPACE
 ```

-Adjust the `YOUR_NAMESPACE` placeholder in accordance with your Kubernetes Namespace in which you have DX and search deployed.
-If you do not perform this step, the OpenSearch nodes are not initialized and the Search Middleware cannot communicate with them.
+Adjust the `YOUR_NAMESPACE` placeholder according to your Kubernetes Namespace in which you have DX and search deployed.
+If you do not perform this step, the OpenSearch nodes are not initialized and the search middleware cannot communicate with them.

 ## Preparing the `custom-search-values.yaml`

 To configure your search deployment, you have to prepare your `custom-search-values.yaml` which contains all configurable settings.
-This custom values file only needs to contain the parameters that you want to overwrite with your preferred settings.
+This custom values file must only contain the parameters that you want to overwrite with your preferred settings.

 You can get a file with the default configuration using the following command: